 Are you considering any of these options for your organization?
-Let’s understand the most common benefits and downfalls to flexible work arrangements to determine if it makes sense for your organization.
+Let’s outline the most common benefits and downfalls of flexible work arrangements to decide if it makes sense for you.

 Do you have clients worldwide?
 Would there be value in supporting remote employees?
-Offering flexible work arrangements provide you with the opportunity to hire employees worldwide.
-With employees having more mobility in their work method and location, there’s the opportunity for local support to various clients.
+Offering flexible work arrangements provides you with the opportunity to hire employees worldwide.
+When employees have mobility in their work method and location, there’s more opportunity for local support to various clients.
 This strengthens your client relationships by going that extra mile (pun intended).

 Now, that’s music to my ears!
-Guess what happens when you’ve instilled a full work from home policy?
+Guess what happens when you’ve instilled a full work-from-home policy?
 There’s no need for office space.
 With cost reduction like that, think of all the business opportunities ahead.
-For example, you can begin to reinvest your earnings into a company-wide trip, increasing employee morale and engagement.
-Another great example could be adding to your employee's benefits program to leverage your brand for recruiting and increase employee retention rates.
+For example, you can reinvest your earnings into a company-wide trip, increasing employee morale and engagement.
+Add to your employee's benefits program and leverage your brand to improve recruitment and retention rates in the process.

-Then, there’s the fact that a work from home policy is often a luxury.
-Some employees might even opt-into a salary reduction to obtain that benefit.
-Let’s say you live far outside the city and it costs you loads of money and time to commute to work.
-Wouldn’t you opt-in to a pay reduction to eliminate all that?
-That’s an advantage when it comes to your investments.
+Then, there’s the fact that a work-from-home policy is often a luxury.
+Some employees might even opt into a salary reduction to work from the comfort of their homes.
+Let’s say you live far outside the city, and it costs you loads of money and time to commute to work; wouldn’t you opt-in to a pay reduction to eliminate all that?
+That’s an obvious investment advantage.

-What can your organization offer in terms of competitive advantage?
+What competitive advantage can your organization offer?
 What will attract talent?
 A flexible work arrangement is an attractive benefit for new and current employees.
-Surprisingly, in today’s digital age, many businesses still aren’t stepping up to the plate to offer flexible work arrangements.
-It’s a great way to increases employee engagement by offering something not all organizations instil and continue to increase employee retention by deterring employees to look elsewhere to be provided with this.
+Even in today’s digital age, many businesses are not stepping up to the plate to offer flexible work arrangements.
+It’s a great way to increase employee engagement.
+Simply, you’re offering something not all organizations are willing to.

 How do flexible work arrangements keep your organization’s engines running?
-They speed up your systems with an environment that suits your employee’s needs best.
-Begin empowering your employees with the freedom and autonomy to perform at their best.
-Maybe someone is more of a morning person or perhaps the latter, a night owl.
+They speedup your systems by creating an environment that best suits your employee’s needs.
+Empower your employees with the freedom and autonomy they need to perform best.
+Maybe someone is more of an early bird, or a night owl.
 Either way, this option lets employees choose the place and time they perform their best.

-Want to contribute to making a positive difference in the world?
-An easy way to reduce your organization’s carbon footprint is by providing a commute-free option to work.
-A work-from-home or remote work option is an excellent way to reduce an employee’s commute.
-Fewer cars on the road equal less carbon footprint.
-As simple as that.
+Want to make a positive difference in the world?
+An easy way to reduce your organization’s carbon footprint is to provide a commute-free option to work.
+Provide work-from-home options instead.
+Simply, fewer cars on the road equal less carbon footprint.

 Ahh, what to do with free time spared from eliminating your commute?
 Spend more time on the things that matter.
 Offering flexible work arrangements allows employees to spend more time with their friends and family, providing them with that perfect work-life balance.
-Even with strictly offering flex time, employees can rearrange their hours at work to meet their personal life needs.
-For example, a mother can now choose to design her morning to meet her children's needs and getting into the office at a later hour.
+Even while strictly offering flex time, employees can rearrange their hours at work to meet their personal life needs.
+For example, mothers can now design her morning to make sure her children's needs are met, and get into the office at a later hour.

 This article was written by Danielle Freedland at Humi, Canada’s leading all-in-one HR, Payroll, and Benefits solution for small to medium-sized businesses.
 She strives to spread her knowledge in HR through her writing to help organizations spend more time on their greatest asset — their employees.